 Any admission to a hospital, other than an emergency admission, must be to an in-network hospital and must be prior authorized by DHMP.
-Emergency hospitalization should be reported to DHMP at 303-602-2140 within one business day.
+Emergency hospitalization should be reported to DHMP within one business day.

-Hospital services, including surgery, anesthesia, laboratory, pathology, radiology, radiation therapy, respiratory therapy, physical therapy, occupational therapy and speech therapy are covered.
-Oxygen, other gases, drugs, medications and biologicals (including blood and plasma) as prescribed are also covered.
-See Section 8 "Limitations and Exclusions" for non-covered services.

-- General inpatient nursing care is covered.
-Private duty nursing services and sitters are covered when medically necessary and may require prior authorization. - Accommodations necessary for the delivery of medically necessary covered services are covered, including bed (semiprivate room, private when available, private room when medically necessary), meals and services of a dietitian, use of operating and specialized treatment rooms, and use of intensive care facilities. - In network: 30% coinsurance after deductible per admission.
+- ➤ Hospital services, including surgery, anesthesia, laboratory, pathology, radiology, radiation therapy, respiratory therapy, physical therapy, occupational therapy, and speech therapy are covered.
+Oxygen, other gases, drugs, medications, and biologicals (including blood and plasma) as prescribed are also covered.
+See Section 8 "Limitations and Exclusions" for non-covered services. - > General inpatient nursing care is covered.
+Private duty nursing services and sitters are covered when medically necessary and may require prior authorization. - Accommodations necessary for the delivery of medically necessary covered services are covered, including bed (semiprivate room, private when available, private room when medically necessary), meals and services of a dietitian, use of operating and specialized treatment rooms, and use of intensive care facilities.